fredldotme/Box64AndWine/README.md

 Run Linux and Windows x86_64 binaries on your ARM64 Ubuntu Touch device

 ## How to build

 - Get [Clickable](https://clickable-ut.dev)
 - Clone the repository: `git clone --recursive https://github.com/fredldotme/Box64AndWine.git`
 - Run the `clickable` command inside the cloned directory

+## Prerequisites

+- binftm enabled in the kernel

 ## Includes